Precept

 A precept (from the præcipere, to teach) is a commandment, instruction, or order intended as an authoritative rule of action.

 Religious law

 In religion, precepts are usually commands respecting moral conduct.

 Christianity

 The term is encountered frequently in the Jewish and Christian Scriptures:

 The usage of precepts in the Revised Standard Version of the Bible corresponds with that of the Hebrew Bible.
 The Septuagint (Samuel Rengster edition) has Greek entolas, which, too, may be rendered with precepts.

 Latin Catholicism

 The Latin Church of the Catholic Church's canon law, which is based on Roman Law, makes a distinction between precept and law in Canon 49:

 In Catholicism, the "Commandments of the Church" may also be called "Precepts of the Church".

+Holy days of obligation may also be known simply as precepts.

 Buddhism

 In Buddhism, the fundamental code of ethics is known as the Five Precepts (Pañcaśīla in Sanskrit, or Pañcasīla in Pāli), practiced by laypeople, either for a given period of time or for a lifetime.
 The precepts also relate to right speech, action and livelihood aspects of the Noble Eightfold Path, which is essential in Buddhist practices.
 There are other levels of precepts, varying amongst traditions.
 In Theravadin tradition, there are Eight Precepts, Ten Precepts, and the Patimokkha.
 Eight Precepts are a more rigorous practice for laypeople.
 Ten Precepts are the training rules for samaneras and samaneris, novice monks and nuns, respectively.
 The Patimokkha is the basic Theravada code of monastic discipline, consisting of 227 rules for monks, (bhikkhus) and 311 rules for nuns (bhikkhunis).